btahir/next-shopify-starter/README.md

 This is an attempt at building a minimal but fully functional eCommerce store that uses Next.js + Tailwind CSS in the front end and leverages the Shopify Storefront API to interact with your Shopify backend.

-You can see it in action on this live [Shopify store](https://doggystickers.xyz/ "Shopify store")
+You can see it in action on this live [Shopify store link](https://doggystickers.xyz/ "Shopify store")

 ![store preview](https://github.com/btahir/next-shopify-starter/blob/main/public/images/main.jpg)